Semester: Spring 2022

 Recommended Book: Schaum’s Outline of Modern Physics, 2.
 Edition, Ronald Gautreau, McGraw-Hill (1999).

-Laboratory Notebook: is available at the bookstore.
-Every student should have one square ruled A4 size laboratory notebook.
-Bring your laboratory notebook to all the laboratory sessions.
-Students without a laboratory notebook will not be admitted to the laboratory.
-You will record with a pen (not a pencil) the schematics, the relevant parameters, and your measurements in your laboratory notebook.
-You will have to date all the pages in the lab notebook during that particular experiment.
-After the experiment the used pages will be signed by you and the laboratory assistant.
+Laboratory Note Book: is available at the bookstore.
+Every student should have one square ruled A4 size laboratory note book.
+Bring your laboratory note book to all the labor sessions.
+You will record with a pen (not a pencil) the schematics, the relevant parameters, and your measurements in your laboratory note book.
+You will have to date all the pages in the lab note book during that particular session.

-Student Code of Conduct: Students should be familiar with the Koç University Student Code of Contact.
+Student Code of Conduct: Students should be familiar with the Koç University Student Code of Conduct.